Russia and Ukraine extend grain deal to help world's poor - ExBulletin

 Russia and Ukraine extend grain deal to help world’s poor

-KYIV, Ukraine An unprecedented wartime deal that allowed grain to flow from Ukraine to countries in Africa, the Middle East and Asia where hunger is a growing threat and high food prices pushing more and more people into poverty was extended just before its expiry date, officials said. said Saturday.
+KYIV, Ukraine (AP) — An unprecedented wartime deal that allowed grain to flow from Ukraine to countries in Africa, the Middle East and Asia where hunger is a growing threat and where high food prices are pushing more people into poverty was extended just before its expiry date, officials said on Saturday.

 The United Nations and Turkish President Recep Tayyip Erdogan announced the extension, but neither confirmed how long it would last.
 The UN, Turkey and Ukraine had asked for 120 days, while Russia said it was ready to accept 60 days.